sourcegraph/handbook/content/engineering/web/index.md

 ## Processes

 Each team is afforded the freedom to operate as best they see fit to achieve their goals.
 The following processes apply to all teams in the Web org.
 ### Communication

 We recognize that frequent, open communication is key to the success of every team, especially in an all-remote environment.
 We default to asynchronous communication in Slack and GitHub issues over other mediums (video calls, emails, etc) as we are respectful of our teammates' time.

-The teams communicate in the following org-wide channels in Slack:
+In addition to team specific channels, we communicate in the following org-wide channels in Slack:

 [**#web-org-teams**](https://sourcegraph.slack.com/archives/C01EM5J1NF8): Our daily standups (facilited through Geekbot) go into this channel as well as all non-work related commmunication.
 Random conversations, banter, jokes etc. are all welcome here.